 - mechanical aptitude

-Faculty report that the requests for graduates by industry often exceeds the number of students completing this program.
+Faculty report that the requests for graduates by industry often exceed the number of students completing this program.
 Upon graduation you'll find yourself in positions such as driller or helper.
 You may work in an urban, a rural, or a more remote area, throughout Canada, North America, or around the world.
 At least ten global industries are open to you for potential employment, including: Construction Drilling, Geotechnical, Environmental, Blast-hole drilling, Blasting, Mineral Exploration and Mining (surface and underground), Horizontal Directional Drilling, Geothermal, Water Wells Construction Drilling, and Oil and Gas industries.

 You can move up the ladder to own a business, or work in sales, tech support, or management with larger companies.
 Your potential employment is excellent as a graduate of our one-of-a-kind program.
 The average starting annual income is $52,000.00 but you could make much more than that within a few years after graduation.
 Even as a summer student employee, it is possible to earn $20,000.00 to $30,000.00.